MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/migrate-standard-v1-to-v2-dataflow.md

 ms.author: dougklo
 ---

-# Migrating a standard V1 dataflow to a standard V2 dataflow
+# Migrate a standard V1 dataflow to a standard V2 dataflow

 Follow these steps to migrate a standard V1 dataflow to a standard V2 dataflow.